HackYourFuture/JavaScript3/Week1/README.md

 In reality, there are way more private than public APIs.
 This is because it's usually in the company's best interest to keep their code base hidden from the public eye: it would be like giving your secret recipe away for nothing.

-Understand this fundamental truth: programming is a means to serving a business end.
+Understand this fundamental truth: **programming is a means to serving a business end**.
 In this course you're learning how to program, to make nice-looking functional applications.
 However, this is always done within a business context.
-This is to say: does this software lead to making more money?
+This is to say: does this software lead to making more money/gaining more popularity/or the achievement of any other business goal?

 - [The Business Impact of Private, Partner and Public APIs](https://www.youtube.com/watch?v=Bk50AYGvs-g)